teyhouse/gowatch/README.md

 # 📝 Logs
 Every time GOWATCH detects a change in one of your files, it will be logged in your syslog:
 ![screenshot](log.png?raw=true)

+You can also use the file event.json to trigger a custom HTTP-GET, which will automatically attach a new GET-Parameter to your URI, called ``&logmessage``, containing the base64-encoded log-message.

 # 💭 Debugmode
 You can use the ```--debug``` flag / arg to get more details on which changes GOWATCH has detected: